The Trust Deed Investing & Mortgage Investing Process

 The Transaction Closes

-Once escrow closes (deed of trust is recorded at the County’s Recorder Office), you will receive a receipt along with copies of the following:
+Once escrow closes (deed of trust or mortgage is recorded at the appropriate County’s Recorder Office), you will receive a receipt along with copies of the following:

 - Original Promissory Note